-In the beginning, Best Beloved, back in the high and far off times when all the animals were in their proper places, there lived a Pangolin.
+In the beginning, Best Beloved, back in the high-and-far-off times when all the animals were in their proper places, there lived a Pangolin.
 He wasn’t ubiquitous and nor was he migratory – not him.
 He was indigenous: indigenous to the hot, green Jungle of Yavdavipa on the Sundaland.
 There he spent his days and his nights and the short dusks and dawns in-between (for the Jungle of Yavdavipa was, you should know, in the high tropics).
 He was not crepuscular and nor was he diurnal – not him.
-The Pangolin was nocturnal, sleeping when the great sun beat down through the monkey-chattering trees and hunting for insects in his ancestral hunting grounds during the deep, dark night.
+The Pangolin was nocturnal, sleeping when the sun beat down through the monkey-chattering trees and hunting for insects in his ancestral hunting grounds during the deep, dark night.

 “Good morning,” said the Man.
 His name was Wu Han and he thought himself to be ‘scruciatingly clever.

 Pangolin opened one eye.
 “Good morning,” he said and introduced himself.
 “I haven’t seen you before.
 What are you?”

 “I’m a Man,” said Wu Han.
 “Where I can find water?
 I’ve just sailed across the sea and I am as thirsty as ever was.”

 Pangolin got to his four feet and led Wu Han towards a river.
 Wu Han bent down and drank.
 When he turned round, the Pangolin had gone to sleep again, this time in the shade of a Melati bush.

 “Are you ill?” asked Wu Han, poking Pangolin with his foot.

 “No,” said Pangolin.
 “I am nocturnal but I am never ill.”